Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 What’s the ideal sleeping temperature?

-Many people ask the question, “What’s the best temperature for sleep?”
-The best way to answer this is to think of what type of environment is most natural to us as humans.
-We should slumber in something that most closely resembles a cool, dark cave.
+It’s best to think of what type of environment is most natural to us as humans.
+We should slumber in something closely resembling a cool, dark cave, as unappealing as that sounds.

-While our individual preferences will vary, the temperatures that most resemble a natural sleeping environment would range between 60 and 67 degrees.
+While our individual preferences will vary, the temperatures that most resemble a natural sleeping environment would range between 60 and 67 degrees.17

 Can sleeping in cold temperatures cause nightmares?